If you make a purchase after following a link on our site, we may earn a small commission. Learn more.

 • 8 minifigures: Batman, Poison Ivy, Guard, Dr. Harleen Quinzel, Scarecrow, Robin, The Penguin, The Joker (Prison)

-It may be old, but Arkham Asylum Breakout is still one of the best LEGO Batman sets of all time.
-We imagine a modern reimagining would include a lot more intricate detail, but there’s no denying this 2012 model is still impressive.
+It may be old, but Arkham Asylum Breakout is still one of the best Lego Batman sets of all time.
+We imagine a modern reimagining of Arkham Asylum would include a lot more intricate detail, but there’s no denying this 2012 model is still impressive.
 We dig the truly gothic architecture, and the eight minifigs included are all rather great too – five of them are unique to this set.

 • RRP £34.99